TelegramBots/book/src/quickstart.md

 dotnet add package Telegram.Bot
 ```

 Open `Program.cs` file and use the following content.
+This code fetches Bot information based on its access token by calling [`getMe`] method on the Bot API.

-Replace `YOUR_ACCESS_TOKEN_HERE` with the access token from Bot Father.
+> Replace `YOUR_ACCESS_TOKEN_HERE` with the access token from Bot Father.

 ```c#
 using System;